catalogfi/docs/docs/intro.md

 Catalog (https://catalog.fi/) is a bridge-less protocol designed to allow Bitcoin, and any other asset, to experience the vast landscape of DeFi, GameFi, and SocialFi.

 - **Catalog Accounts** – Catalog Accounts underpin the way users interact with Web3 through Catalog.
-These non-custodial accounts allow users to store assets from any blockchain, and send them without waiting for confirmation delays.
+These are non-custodial accounts that allow users to store assets from any blockchain, and send them without waiting for confirmation delays.

 - **Catalog Swaps** – Catalog Swaps offer users a way to execute cross-chain swaps instantly, without gas spend and risks of being front-run.
 Multiple resolvers compete in an auction format to provide the best possible rate for the user.